oakleyp/freebets-public/README.md

 ## WIPs

-- Exotic/Complex Technical Bets & Strategies
+- [] Exotic/Complex Technical Bets & Strategies
-- CLI
+- [] CLI
-- ML Model Improvements
+- [] ML Model Improvements

-- Frontend UI Improvements
-- Test Coverage
+## Future Goals

+- NLP Solver for original Dr. Z Formula

 ## Contributing

-I don't expect any contributions at this point, but will be glad to accept them as they come with the time I have available and the loosest guarantees you can imagine.
+I don't expect any contributions at this point, but will be glad to review and accept them as they come with the time I have available.

-## References
+## Works Referenced

+Bolton, R. N. and R. G. Chapman.
+"Searching for positive returns at the track: a multinomial logit for handicapping horse races."
+(1986) Management Science 32, 1040–1–59
 Gramm, Marshall, and Douglas H. Owens.
 “Efficiency in Pari-Mutuel Betting Markets across Wagering Pools in the Simulcast Era.”
 Southern Economic Journal, vol. 72, no. 4, 2006, pp. 926–37.
 JSTOR, https://doi.org/10.2307/20111861.
 Accessed 14 Jul.
 2022.
+Peter Cotton, "Inferring Relative Ability from Winning Probability in Multientrant Contests", SIAM Journal on Financial Mathematics 2021 12:1, 295-317
+Ziemba, William T., Hausch, Donald.
+Beat the Racetrack.
+Echo Point Books & Media, 2019.
 Ziemba, William T., "Parimutuel Betting Markets: Racetracks and Lotteries Revisited" (December 21, 2021).
 Available at SSRN: https://ssrn.com/abstract=3865785 or http://dx.doi.org/10.2139/ssrn.3865785
-Peter Cotton, "Inferring Relative Ability from Winning Probability in Multientrant Contests", SIAM Journal on Financial Mathematics 2021 12:1, 295-317